jerboaa/openjdk-jeps/JEP-493-jlink.md

 class files, native libraries, configuration files, and other resources for the JDK's modules from the JDK's run-time image.

-`jlink`'s `--verbose` option has been enhanced to show whether or not a link from the run-time image or from the module path is being performed for a specific module:
+In order to be able to see where modules are being taken from, the `--verbose` option of `jlink` is enhanced to show the details:

+    $ ls custom-jmods
+    foo.jmod
     $ jlink --add-modules foo \
             --module-path=custom-jmods \
             --verbose \